-(a) The authorized capital stock of the Company consists of 35,000,000 shares of Company Common Stock, of which 11,484,084 shares are issued and outstanding as of the date hereof, 15,000,000 shares of Company Preferred Stock, of which (i) 1,166,667 shares are designated as "Series A Preferred Stock," of which 870,000 shares are issued and outstanding as of the date hereof, (ii) 5,500,000 shares are designated as "Series B Preferred Stock," of which 5,219,305 shares are issued and outstanding as of the date hereof, and (iii) 5,000,000 shares are designated as "Series C Convertible Preferred Stock," of which 654,534 shares are issued and outstanding as of the date hereof.
+- (a) The authorized capital stock of the Company consists of 35,000,000 shares of Company Common Stock, of which 11,484,084 shares are issued and outstanding as of the date hereof, 15,000,000 shares of Company Preferred Stock, of which (i) 1,166,667 shares are designated as "Series A Preferred Stock," of which 870,000 shares are issued and outstanding as of the date hereof, (ii) 5,500,000 shares are designated as "Series B Preferred Stock," of which 5,219,305 shares are issued and outstanding as of the date hereof, and (iii) 5,000,000 shares are designated as "Series C Convertible Preferred Stock," of which 654,534 shares are issued and outstanding as of the date hereof.
 As of the date hereof, the capitalization of the Company is as set forth in Section 3.2(a) of the Company Disclosure Schedule.
-As of immediately prior to the Effective Time, all shares of Company Capital Stock is held by the persons with the domicile addresses and in the amounts set forth in Section 3.2(a) of the Company Disclosure Schedule set forth in Section 3.2(a) of the Company Disclosure Schedule set forth in Section 3.2(a) of the Company Capital Stock is held by the persons with the domicile addresses and in the amounts set forth in Section 3.2(a) of the Company Disclosure Schedule which further sets forth for each such person the type of entity of such person, any ultimate parent entity of such person, if not an individual, the number of shares held, class and/or series of such shares and the number of the applicable stock certificates representing such shares.
-All outstanding shares of Company Capital Stock are duly authorized, validly issued, fully paid and non-assessable and are not subject to preemptive rights created by statute, the Charter Documents, or any Contract to which the Company or any of its Subsidiaries is a party or by which it is bound.

-(b) No Company Stockholder has exercised any right of redemption, if any, provided in the Certificate of Incorporation with respect to shares of the Company Preferred Stock, and the Company has not received notice that any Company Stockholder intends to exercise such rights.
+As of immediately prior to the Effective Time, all shares of Company Preferred Stock shall have been converted to Company Common Stock and no shares of Company Preferred Stock shall be issued and outstanding.
+The Company Capital Stock is held by the persons with the domicile addresses and in the amounts set forth in Section 3.2(a) of the Company Disclosure Schedule which further sets forth for each such person the type of entity of such person, any ultimate parent entity of such person, if not an individual, the number of shares held, class and/or series of such shares and the number of the applicable stock certificates representing such shares.
+All outstanding shares of Company Capital Stock are duly authorized, validly issued, fully paid and non-assessable and are not subject to preemptive rights created by statute, the Charter Documents, or any Contract to which the Company or any of its Subsidiaries is a party or by which it is bound. - (b) No Company Stockholder has exercised any right of redemption, if any, provided in the Certificate of Incorporation with respect to shares of the Company Preferred Stock, and the Company has not received notice that any Company Stockholder intends to exercise such rights.
 There are no declared or accrued but unpaid dividends with respect to any shares of Company Capital Stock.
 The Company has no other capital stock authorized, issued or outstanding.